 When you pay for covered healthcare services outside the BlueCard service area, you must submit a claim to obtain reimbursement.
-For institutional and professional claims, you should complete a BlueCard Worldwide International claim form-and send the claim form with the provider's itemized bill(s) to the BlueCard Worldwide Service Center (the address is on the form) to initiate claims processing.
+For institutional and professional claims, you should complete a Blue Cross Blue Shield Global Core claim form and send the claim form with the provider's itemized bill(s) to the service center (the address is on the form) to initiate claims processing.
 Following the instructions on the claim form will help ensure timely processing of your claim.
-The claim form is available from BCBS, the BlueCard Worldwide Service Center or online at www.bluecardworldwide.com.
-If you need assistance with your claim submission, you should call the BlueCard Worldwide Service Center at 1-800-810-BLUE (2583) or call collect at 1-804-673-1177, 24 hours a day, seven days a week.
+The claim form is available from BCBS, the service center, or online at www.bcbsglobalcore.com.
+If you need assistance with your claim submission, you should call the service center at 1-800-810-BLUE (2583) or call collect at 1-804-673-1177, 24 hours a day, seven days a week.